Interview with Ulises Díaz López (Part 1): A Journey Through the World of Art and Illustration

 Ulises’ path in the world of comics didn’t begin with European classics or independent works, but with the superheroes that dominated the newsstands in his neighborhood.
 This progression from mainstream to more diverse works is a common journey for many comic lovers, and Ulises describes it with a mix of nostalgia and appreciation for his growth as a reader and artist.

 “Before that, I read very mainstream things,” Ulises recalls.
 “I don’t remember at what age, but I was a bit younger when I discovered there were Marvel comics at the neighborhood newsstand.
-I think I must have been about 12 when I saw there were comics and started consuming Marvel.”
+I think I must have been about 12 when I saw there were comics and I started consuming Marvel.”

 However, it was his entry into the comics course that really broadened his horizons regarding graphic narrative.
 “With the comics course, I became familiar with Moebius or Corto Maltese, because my teacher would send you to read graphic narrative works and European comics,” Ulises recounts.
 This exposure to different styles and narratives was fundamental to his development as an artist.
-“It’s good, because otherwise, you’d just stick with Daredevil or Spider-Man.”
+“It’s good, because otherwise, you just stay with Daredevil or Spider-Man.”

 Ulises’ evolution as a comic reader reflects an important aspect of artistic growth: the importance of expanding our influences and references.
 Moving from mainstream comics to more diverse works not only enriches our appreciation of the medium but also provides us with new tools and perspectives for our own creative work.